dblock/code.dblock.org/_posts/2012/2012-02-22-grape-api-mounted-on-rack-w-static-pages-tests-jquery-ui-backbonejs-and-even-mongo.markdown

 #### Refactoring the Application Instance

 Instead of sticking all of the Rack application code into _config.ru_, lets build a cleaner _Acme::App _(in [app/acme_app.rb](https://github.com/dblock/grape-on-rack/blob/master/app/acme_app.rb)).
-We’re going to drop _Rack::TryStatic_ and build this logic ourselves, since we might need to deal with other error codes than 404 (depending on your URL strategy you may be tripping over a 405).
+We're going to drop _Rack::TryStatic_ and build this logic ourselves, since we might need to deal with other error codes than 404 (depending on your URL strategy you may be tripping over a 405).
 The logic remains the same: we try a bunch of static files and delegate to the API otherwise.
 You can also build primitive routing instead, so that everything requesting _/api_ goes to the API and everything else goes to _Rack::Static_.
 Your mileage will vary.

 {% highlight ruby %}
 module Acme